 react-sizeme is a good option.

 Compute measurements of React components.
 Uses a ResizeObserver to detect when an element’s dimensions have changed.
 Includes a polyfill for ResizeObserver in unsupported browsers. yarn add react-measure npm install react-measure –save Wrap any child component and calculate its client rect.
 Adds the following to contentRect.client returned in the child function.

 Make your React Components aware of their width and/or height!
-Blazingly fast. 😛 Responsive Components!
+Hyper Responsive Components!
+Performant.
 Easy to use.
 Extensive browser support.
-Supports any Component type, i.e. stateless/class.
-Really small bundle size.
-Use it via the render prop pattern (supports children or render prop): Or, via a higher order component: Give your Components the ability to have render logic based on their height and/or width.
+Supports functional and class Component types.
+Tiny bundle size.
+Demo: https://4mkpc.csb.app/ Use it via the render prop pattern (supports children or render prop): Or, via a higher order component: Give your Components the ability to have render logic based on their height and/or width.